How To Find Great Ideas To Grow Your B2B Blog And Drive Conversions

 Writing becomes faster and easier

 Many content ideas sound good as a pitch but fall apart once you actually try writing it.
-Trigger events may be a less predictable source of content ideas, but they do come with the added bonus of implicitly validating your content ideas.
-Understanding the changes that are happening within your target audience will guarantee that your content topics are something that your audience actually needs.
+Trigger events may be a less predictable source of content ideas, but they do come with the bonus of implicitly validating your content ideas.
+Understanding the changes within your target audience will guarantee that your content topics are something that your audience needs.

 When all is said and done, trigger events give you a way to systematize content ideation and discover angles that your audience will appreciate and benefit from.